 The group-friendly Westin Maui Resort & Spa works closely with groups on special banquet menus.

-Nearby, the Sheraton Maui Resort & Spa is a great retreat for incentive groups; the 6,560 sq. ft.
-Maui Ballroom accommodates up to 600 people for receptions and 500 people for banquets; function, meeting, and board rooms provide an additional 5,400 sq. ft. of exhibit space
+Nearby, the Sheraton Maui Resort & Spa is a great retreat for incentive groups; the 6,560-square-foot Maui Ballroom accommodates up to 600 people for receptions and 500 people for banquets.
+Function, meeting, and board rooms provide an additional 5,400 square feet of exhibit space.

-The Royal Lahaina Resort is the perfect venue for small to medium-size groups, with over 14,000 sq. ft. of indoor and outdoor meeting and function space to accommodate virtually any business need.
+The Royal Lahaina Resort is the perfect venue for small to medium-size groups, with over 14,000 square feet of indoor and outdoor meeting and function space to accommodate virtually any business need.

-From sunset cocktail receptions to lavish banquets, classroom-style meetings to Hawaiian-style lūau (feasts), the professional staff of Maui's resort venues work closely with meeting planners to custom design perfect programs for any event.
+From sunset cocktail receptions to lavish banquets, classroom-style meetings to lū‘au, the professional staff of Maui’s resort venues work closely with meeting planners to tailor programs for any event.

 Wailea Accommodations & Venues

-Tucked along the crescent-shaped beaches and stellar golf courses in south Maui is Wailea, home to opulent resorts and meeting properties like the Grand Wailea, A Waldorf Astoria Resort, Four Seasons Resort Maui at Wailea, The Fairmont Kea Lani, Andaz Maui at Wailea Resort and Wailea Beach Marriott Resort & Spa, each offering an unforgettable meeting experience for group incentive programs.
+Tucked along the crescent-shaped beaches and stellar golf courses in south Maui is Wailea, home to opulent resorts and meeting properties like the Grand Wailea, A Waldorf Astoria Resort, Four Seasons Resort Maui at Wailea, The Fairmont Kea Lani, Andaz Maui at Wailea Resort and Wailea Beach Resort - Marriott, each offering an unforgettable meeting experience for group incentive programs.